 General information

-Imports of Plant products and vegetarian products from countries outside the European Union (EU) must meet the same standards of food hygiene and go through the same procedures as food produced in the EU.
+Imports of Plant products and vegetarian products from third countries must meet the same standards of food hygiene and go through the same procedures as food produced in GB.
 This page covers plant products like:

 For tea and coffee imports see also Importing drinks and Importing fruit and vegetables.